positron-solutions/dslide/README.md

 By default, the `dslide-action-hide-markup` action is configured in `dslide-default-actions`.
 Looks clean out of the box.

 🚧 The current element hiding is implemented with overlays.
-I can be done with font-locking, but this is easier done in a minor mode like how `org-modern` works.
+I can be done with font-locking, but font-locking is better for less dynamic use cases.

 # Glossary